Jun 6, 2021 Loading...

 What we could do open two terminal windows...

-Add the following scripts (the ones starting with cy
+Add the following scripts (the ones starting with cy) to your package.json:

 "scripts": {